-If you’re a senior citizen who loves to listen to music, it’s a given that you’re interested in ballroom dancing.
+If you’re a senior citizen who loves to listen to music, I’m pretty sure that you’re interested in ballroom dancing.
 This is because it’s the most social way to express yourself to music.
-In fact, it’s particularly well-suited for the older dancer because it’s a style that can be as active or laid back as you like.
+In fact, it’s a good fit for the older dancer because it can be as active or laid back as you like.

 When it comes to ballroom lessons for grownups, you can’t beat the 3-way system of teaching, which is a combination of private lessons, group classes, and practice parties.
-Begin with at least one private lesson so your instructor can get an idea of where you’re at now.
-After that, he or she will recommend group classes and practice parties for you.
+If you begin with a private lesson, your instructor can get an idea of where you’re at now.
+Then, he or she will recommend group classes and practice parties for you.

 What should I learn?

-As far as the dances go, if you’re just starting or getting back to your lessons, the most useful ones are going to be Foxtrot, Waltz, Rumba, and Merengue.
+As far as the dances go, if you’re just starting or getting back to your lessons, the most useful ones are Foxtrot, Waltz, Rumba, and Merengue.
 Therefore, g

 Foxtrot is the #1 social dance.

-Foxtrot will improve your partnership skills in all the dances.
+Foxtrot improves your partnership skills in all the dances.
 Above all, the leader must be decisive and boldly direct his partner.
-The follower then responds by waiting until his intention is clear, at which point she moves a split-second behind him.
+The follower responds by waiting until his intention is clear, at which point she moves a split-second behind him.
 Without a doubt, a good follower has learned to trust her partner.

 Waltz music can make you feel as if you’re floating on a cloud.
 Patti Page’s Tennessee Waltz and Norah Jones’ Come Away with Me are examples of beautiful Waltzes.
 Sometimes referred to as the ‘princess dance’, Waltz is a classic that never goes out of style.